-Cassidy + Ashton submits plans for Blackpool Airport Enterprise Zone
+Cassidy + Ashton submits Blackpool Airport Enterprise Zone plans

 May 16th, 2019

 Cassidy + Ashton has formally submitted plans for Phase 1 of the development at Blackpool Airport Enterprise Zone including the creation of new business and industrial units, a sports village and a new eastern gateway access road.

 The outline planning application is an early step in delivering the planned first three-year investment of £28.8m allocated for the redevelopment of the 144 hectare Blackpool Airport Enterprise Zone.